 - The existence of multiple parallel tracks shows that these animals used to travel the land in social groups.

-This discovery is the first solid evidence showing that crocodile-like animals could be both terrestrial and bipedal in the Cretaceous period.
-It is also notable that this animal co-existed with other giant reptiles, including dinosaurs of considerable size.
+This discovery is the first solid evidence showing that crocodile-like animals could be terrestrial and bipedal in the Cretaceous period.
+Notably, this animal co-existed with other giant reptiles, including dinosaurs of considerable size.

-There is an ongoing debate as to whether these dermal structures are evolutionarily related to teeth.
+There is an ongoing debate about whether these dermal structures are evolutionarily related to teeth.
 To solve this question, a team from the University of Uppsala, Sweden, has used novel techniques to analyze the development of teeth in an early bony fish, Lophosteus superbus.

 - Scientists have used the jaw of the Lophosteus superbus and scanned it with the help of a technique called submicron X-ray imaging.